 Billing & Payment

 Specific information concerning any motor vehicle accident or Worker’s Compensation visit is required on your initial visit.
-Your insurance and/or attorney’s name, address, claim number etc. is information that will help us with your account.
+This includes any insurance company along with the attorney’s name, address, claim number or other information that will help us with your account.
 We will file the insurance for you at your request.
 We can also send billing statements and records to specific attorneys at your request.
 There will be a charge for this service at $.50/page up to 50 pages, then $.25/page thereafter.
-You may be asked to pay in advance if you are being seen for an auto accident or liability examination.
+You may be asked to pay in advance for motor vehicle accidents.
 A written release of information and/or authorization for payment is also required on your initial visit.

 Compensation claims will be filed with your employer or insurance carrier.
 Your employer must be notified of your claim prior to your visit.
 Reports are sent after each visit as a complimentary service to our patients.
 Any claims denied are the full responsibility of the patient.
-A $15.00 charge, payable in advance is made for completing disability forms related to any type of loan.
-Other work related forms are generally free of charge but mist be picked up or accompanied by a self addressed stamped envelope.
+A $15.00 charge, payable in advance, is made for completing disability forms related to any type of loan.
+Other disability forms are generally free of charge but mist be picked up or accompanied by a self addressed stamped envelope.
 Please allow 5 working days for completion of all forms.
 Spectrum Medical does not charge for completion of FMLA forms, Government requested forms for housing assistance, DMV forms, homebound student forms.
 Spectrum Medical does utilize a third party company called MediCopy to assist with the completion of loan and disability forms.
 MediCopy will charge the patient $30.00 per form.
 If more than one form is dropped off & uploaded to MediCopy then each additional form is $15.